Artists on the Rise

 What kind of audience member are you?
 While some of our listeners have their antennae up for that one jazz legend who rarely tours anymore, others may join us for the niche players and styles that they love.
 Then there are those who just want something new – whether it’s a genre-splicing Grammy nominee, or a force for social justice setting their ideas to original music.
 For those who love the show-and-tell of the local find and the newly minted voice, we present SFJAZZ’s Artists on the Rise series.

 Artists on the Rise is literally an exhibit of the here and now – part celebration of the homegrown (here), part showcase of what is new and fresh on the national scene (now).
 Headliners also share a common thread: they have all matriculated through SFJAZZ in some way.
-Whether through our flagship youth ensemble, the High School All-Stars, as a member of our pro-am Monday Night Band, or as a commissioned composer of new works, the avenues through which these players have turned our heads are close to our hearts.
+The avenues through which these players have turned our heads are close to our hearts—SFJAZZ groups such as our flagship youth ensemble the SFJAZZ High School All-Stars, our professional-amateur Monday Night Band, or as a commissioned composer of new works.

 August 22, 2018Designed To Connect: Inside The Joe Henderson Lab at SFJAZZ Read